vicmcl/e-commerce/README.md

 ![](img/ari.png)

 According to the heatmap visualizing the Adjusted Rand Index (ARI) values, the best training period to obtain the most accurate and stable customer clusters over time is **4 months**.
 The heatmap also shows that retraining the customer segmentation model every **3 or 5 months** yields the highest ARI scores, indicating the best results in terms of cluster stability and accuracy compared to the true customer segments.

+### Business Impact of Data Drift Analysis

+By regularly retraining the customer segmentation model and adapting to changes in customer behavior, businesses can:

+* Maintain accurate customer segmentation and targeted marketing efforts
+* Identify emerging trends and opportunities to stay ahead of the competition
+* Optimize resource allocation and supply chain management to meet changing customer needs
+* Improve customer satisfaction and loyalty through timely and relevant offerings and services